freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 2. In the case of multiple pull-requests for the same issue, we give priority to the quality of the code in the pull-requests.
    - Did you include tests?
    - Did you catch all use-cases?
-   - Did you ensure all tests pass, and you confirmed everything works locally?
+   - Did you ensure all tests pass and you confirmed everything works locally?
 3. Finally, we favor pull-requests which follow our recommended guidelines.
    - Did you follow the pull-request checklist?
    - Did you name your pull-request title meaningfully?